Sales Compensation Software Benchmark | Compare 15+ sales compensation platforms (features, pricing, fit by company size...)

 Although both targets and goals drive growth, their scope, timeframe, and nature differ:

-• Timeframe: Long‑term (annual to multi‑year)
+Timeframe Short-term (daily to annual) Long-term (annual to multi-year)

-• Measurement: Qualitative and quantitative (mixed metrics)
+Measurement Quantitative (numbers, percentages) Qualitative and quantitative (mixed metrics)

-• Purpose: Guide overall strategy and vision
+Purpose Motivate individual performance Guide overall strategy and vision

-• Adjustment Frequency: Periodic (quarterly/annually)
+Adjustment frequency Regular (weekly/monthly) Periodic (quarterly/annually)

 When to use each Sales objective or Sales goal?